 Credit Card Data

 Your credit card data is protected at all times during the purchase process by modern encryption and the use of credit card tokenization.
-Payment forms that ask for credit card information are served to the customer over a secure HTTPS connection (TLS 1.2, strong cipher suites only, perfect forward secrecy enabled), which are housed in a secure, monitored data center facility with restricted physical access.
+Payment forms that ask for credit card information are served to the customer over a secure HTTPS connection (TLS 1.2, strong cipher suites only, perfect forward secrecy enabled) from servers housed in a secure, monitored data center facility with restricted physical access.
 You can inspect the TLS server certificate at any time by clicking the lock icon that appears in the top-right corner of the window that contains the payment form.

 Your credit card data is never transmitted to or saved on our servers.
-In fact, cardholder data is not saved on any servers connected to the Internet. e3 Software uses Braintree, Inc. to process and store credit card data.
-Braintree is a validated Level 1 PCI DSS compliant service provider with strict privacy and security controls.
-Monthly subscription billing and the "Remember my card for next time" feature in Direct Mail are facilitated by the use of credit card tokens, which reveal no information about the cardholder or card itself.
+In fact, cardholder data is not saved on any servers connected to the Internet. e3 Software uses Braintree to process and store credit card data.
+Braintree, a subsidiary of PayPal, is a validated Level 1 PCI DSS compliant service provider with strict privacy and security controls.
+Recurring billing and the "Remember my card for next time" feature in Direct Mail are facilitated by the use of credit card tokens, which reveal no information about the cardholder or card itself.

 The Direct Mail application itself stores no credit card data locally on your machine.

 Versions of Direct Mail downloaded from the Mac App Store do not request, transmit, or store credit card data.
 All payment transactions are handled by the App Store.